pip-services/pip-services-docs/content/en/node/commons/errors/error_description.md

 linkTitle: "ErrorDescription"
 gitUrl: "https://github.com/pip-services3-nodex/pip-services3-commons-nodex"
 description: >
-    Serializeable error description.
-It is use to pass information about errors between microservices implemented in different languages.
-On the receiving side [ErrorDescription]() is used to recreate exception object close to its original type without missing additional details.
+    Class used to pass information about errors between microservices implemented in different languages.
+On the receiving side
+    [ErrorDescription]() is used to recreate the exception object close to its original type without missing additional details.
 ---
 See also [ApplicationException](../application_exception), [ApplicationExceptionFactory](../application_exception_factory)

+### Description

+The ErrorDescription class is used to pass information about errors between microservices implemented in different languages.
+On the receiving side [ErrorDescription]() is used to recreate the exception object close to its original type without missing additional details.
+This class is serializeable.

 ### Fields